BrightspaceUI/core/components/empty-state/README.md

 <!-- docs: start best practices -->
 <!-- docs: start dos -->
-* Do make it clear that there is no data available to be displayed
+* Use clear language to indicate there is no data available
-* Do include guidance on next steps if available, either as short instructions or as a Call to Action
+* Offer concise guidance about next steps
-* Do use a link for navigation and a button for actions
+* Include an [Empty State Action](#d2l-empty-state-action-button) or [Link](#d2l-empty-state-action-link) if it can help the user
-* Do replace the entire content with its empty state for accessibility
+* Replace the entire content with its empty state, do not show an empty table or list header
 <!-- docs: end dos -->

 <!-- docs: start donts -->